Roger Baxter: Life

-Between May 9 to Dec.
-1, 1817, a theological controversy was carried on between Baxter and Rev. W.H.
-Wilmer, Episcopal minister of St. Paul's church, Alexandria, Virginia regarding the tenets of Catholicity.
+Between 9 May and 1 December 1817, a theological controversy was carried on between Baxter and W. H. Wilmer, Episcopal minister of St. Paul's church, Alexandria, Virginia regarding the tenets of Catholicism.
 Baxter's letters were published in the Alexandria Gazette, and Wilmer's in the Alexandria Herald.
 Baxter is described as "a man conspicuous for his learning, eloquence, and zeal in defense of the faith".

-After occasionally visiting Richmond, Virginia in 1818, he became the resident priest there the following year.
+After occasionally visiting Richmond, Virginia in 1818, Baxter became the resident priest there the following year.
 Most of the congregation were Irish immigrants who had come to work on the James River and Kanawha Canal.
 Known as an effective preacher, Baxter gave the address at the dedication of the Cathedral of the Assumption in Baltimore on 31 May 1821.

-After October 1819, he was at Georgetown College, where he served as Prefect of Studies and professor of philosophy until 1824.
-Baxter then spent a year in Europe.
-He severed his ties with the Society and stayed some time in England before returning.
+After October 1819, Baxter served at Georgetown College until 1824, where he was Prefect of Studies and a philosophy professor.
+Baxter went to Europe for a year.
+Afterwards he severed ties with the Society and stayed some time in England before returning to the United States.

-After rendering great services to the missions of Maryland and Pennsylvania, he died at St. Joseph's Residence in Philadelphia on 24 May 1827 at the age of thirty-four, and was buried in "The "Bishop's Ground" and in 1841 removed to Holy Cross Cemetery.
+He continued to serve the missions of Maryland and Pennsylvania, and died at St. Joseph's Residence in Philadelphia on 24 May 1827 at the age of forty-three.
+He was buried in "The Bishop's Ground".
+In 1841 his remains were moved to Holy Cross Cemetery.